Managing Your Money As A Female Breadwinner: 12 Modern Rules to Reach Your Financial Goals

-This rule is not about your spouse’s, partners, parent’s ability to provide for you.
+This rule is not about your spouse’s, partners, soon-to-be-ex, or parent’s ability to provide for you.

 I’m sure “they is nice, they is kind and they is smart” (praying you’ve seen the movie “The Help”)

-This rule is about recognizing that there is a possibility that maybe one day they won’t be able to provide the way they always have.
+This rule is about recognizing that there is a possibility that maybe one day they won’t be able to or choose not to provide the way they always have.

 The concept of job security is just that.
 It is more conceptual than a reality for most of us.

 It is becoming even more rare than normal to find someone that has worked at the same company for their entire career.